API Reference

 Get the default propagate setting.

-Returns the registered propagate setting, or the module default if none is registered.
+Returns the registered propagate setting, or the default value if not registered.

 Returns: